-From the architect.
+Text description provided by the architects.
 The House Gulm is located on a southern slope overlooking the Walgau and the Rätikon group.
 Completely detached at the edge of the settlement area the house is situated close to the forest.

 In addition to the geographical conditions there was another design parameter: The site was investigated by geomancy and zoned into different areas to use.